IkigaiLabsETH/ikigAI/README.md

 Billing features present (currently deactivated).
 Comprehensive understanding of the Ikigai Labs XYZ codebase and associated tech stack.
 Supports both GPT-3.5 and GPT-4.
 Notably, GPT-3.5 offers a 16k context window via the API.
-Enhanced capabilities to connect with plugins and various APIs through the OpenAI API.
+Enhanced capabilities to connect with plugins and various APIs.

 ## 🔥 Features